IT Contractor Accountants - Find the best Accountant

 Whether or not you are caught by IR35 or not makes little difference to an accountant's workload.

-If you are caught by IR35, after accounting for a fixed 5% allowance for 'administrative expenses', you will draw income from your company in the form of a deemed salary which will be subject to standard income tax and NICs.
+If you are caught by IR35, after accounting for a fixed 5% allowance for ‘administrative expenses’ (if your client is a ‘small company’ in the private sector), you will draw income from your company in the form of a deemed salary which will be subject to standard income tax and NICs.

 Understandably, there is a significant difference in the take home pay of contractors inside and outside of IR35.